drhaz/drhaz.github.io/_pages/about.md

 Professional activities:
 ====

 Main Interests: Astronomical instrumentation, observatory operations, data management software.
 Stellar populations as a tools to understand galaxy formation and evolution.
+More recently: solar system asteroids, in particular active asteroids and near earth objects.

 At the WIYN Observatory, as Scientist for the One Degree Imager System I take care of [instrument operations](http://www.wiyn.org/ODI), managing hardware upgrades, and overseeing software development for the instrument and its data handling infrastructure.